nikospara/realworld-v2/README.md

 Note that it requires the `process-classes` goal, not just `compile`.
 The reason is that some modules need to be indexed by Jandex, and the Jandex goal runs in the `process-classes` phase, which is right after `compile` [by default](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).

+## Using

+Assuming you have started the `docker-compose-postgres` variant:

+### Register a user to Keycloak

+Go to http://localhost:8580/auth/realms/realworld/account and enter the data for a user.